dominikahynkova/01-character-description/07-abstract-draft/07-abstract-draft.md

 The result of my work is the creation of a recognizable original visual style containing a new logo, illustration, online promotional materials, labels and packaging.

-### Keyword List
-corporate identity, visual identity, packaging design, sustainability
+Keyword List: corporate identity, visual identity, packaging design, sustainability